blurrycontour/zuul-gerrit/doc/source/tenants.rst

    Rules can be overridden by the ``zuul.admin`` claim in a token if if matches an authenticator configuration where `allow_authz_override` is set to true.
-   See :ref:`Zuul web server's configuration <web-server-tenant-scoped-api>` for more details.
+   See :ref:`authentication` for more details.

 Below are some examples of how access rules can be defined: